 F.3.
-DISCLOSURE OF ADMINISTRATIVE PROCESSING BY CONTRACTOR PERSONNEL

-We use support contractor personnel to help us with administrative proposal processing.
-Our contractor personnel are employees of commercial firms that have a contract with us.
+DISCLOSURE OF ADMINISTRATIVE PROCESSING BY CONTRACTOR PERSONNEL contractor personnel are employees of commercial firms that have a contract with us.
 We make sure all of our support contracts include nondisclosure agreements that prohibit disclosure of any information you submit to other parties.